 What is a root canal?
 Does it hurt?
 Do I need a root canal?
 These are common questions asked by patients.
-At Weldon General & Cosmetic Dentistry, we are dedicated to educating all within reach about topics in oral healthcare and dentistry.
+At Weldon Implant and Cosmetic Dentistry of Ocala, we are dedicated to educating all within reach about topics in oral healthcare and dentistry.
 As a result we have answered some frequently asked questions below regarding root canals.

 What is a Root Canal?